TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 5/James 5.13.md

 ---

 Is any among you suffering?
 Let him pray.
 Is any cheerful?
-Let him sing praise.
+Let him sing praises.